 From Dead Money, the Cosmic Knives.
 Not only are they easy to find, but you can clean one and superheat it later to give it a massive stat boost and the power to set things on fire.
 Helps out in the first few quests, when you have almost no ammo or items.
 The Knife Spear (a stick with knifes taped on it) can actually carry you through the entire DLC, barring a few instances where shooting things is necessary.

-The Police Pistol.
+The Police Pistol in Dead Money as well.
 All the other weapons are exotic and powerful, and this is just a bog-standard revolver.
 However, it hits hard enough to easily dismember Ghosts, and the ammo is everywhere.

 From the Lonesome Road DLC comes the flare gun.
 Doesn't have the greatest damage, but uses a fairly common ammo type only used by a few other weapons in the entire game, and has the distinct power to scare deathclaws.